yakazimir/kyler-website/content/post/understanding_lisp.md

 decomposing complex operations to simpler functions, below we show how to implement in Scheme some of the functions (e.g., $\texttt{and}$,
-$\texttt{or}$, $\texttt{neg}$) that  we glossed over in the code examples above and in the last section, and below that an example of our positive multiplication function from before:
+$\texttt{or}$, $\texttt{neg}$) that  we glossed over in the code examples above and in the last section:

 ```scheme
 (define neg